Maathu

 Madhavi, better known by her stage name Maathu, is an Indian actress who was active during the 1980s and 1990s in Malayalam cinema.
 She is born to Telugu-speaking parents Venkit and Shantha.
 She is best known for her role as Radha in the 1991 Malayalam movie Amaram, alongside Mammootty.

-Personal life
+Early life

+Maathu was born as Madhavi in Chennai to a Telugu-speaking couple named Venkat Rao and Shantha.
+Her father was a manager in the film industry.
+She began her film career as a child artist and later went on to play lead roles.
+During this time, she underwent a spiritual awakening and converted to Christianity and adopted the name Meena.

-Maathu was married to Dr. Jacob and later divorced.
+Maathu married Dr. Jacob, and the couple later divorced.
 They have a son, Luke, and a daughter, Jaime.
-She converted from Hinduism to Christianity and adopted the name Meena.
-In 2018, the actress who had immigrated to the United States married Malaysian native, Anbalagan George.
-In an Interview in 2019, she spoke about a coming back after 19 years to film industry.
+In 2018, the actress, who had immigrated to the United States, married a Malaysian native, Anbalagan George.
+In a 2019 interview, she spoke about her return to the film industry after a 19-year hiatus.